Thursday 18th January 2018

 No one knows or cares more about organic veg than Riverford.
 We’ve been growing and delivering veg boxes from our Devon farm for 30 years, never using artificial chemicals, and looking after the wildlife, soil and water sources on our land.

-Here are just a few of the reasons why we choose 100% organic every time – and why you should join us in 2018.
+Here are just a few of the reasons why we choose 100% organic every time – and why you should join us.

 Protecting farmers’ health